 - 1 Click or tap Settings in the charms sidebar.

-- 2 Click or tap Control Panel
+- 2 Click or tap Control Panel.

 - 3 Type Recovery in the search box.

 - 4 Click or tap Recovery and click or tap Open System Restore.

-- 5 Follow the instructions on the screen.
+- 5 Follow the on-screen instructions.